-- Limit the choice of colors and text in the WordPress site.
+- Limit the choice of colors and text on the WordPress site.

-7. Ask visitors feedback to improve your pages
+7. Ask visitors for feedback to improve your pages

 A better idea is to include a satisfaction survey using emojis to let users share their experiences with the site so far.
 This can be about usability or content or just an overall view.